gstackio/gstack-bosh-environment/README.md

 This is a once-for-all setup that will create the private `./conf/gcp-service-account.key.json` file
 [as recommended](https://github.com/cloudfoundry/bosh-bootloader/tree/v3.2.6#configure-gcp).
+The `conf/env-infra-vars.yml` file will also be updated with your specific GCP project ID.

 #### 3. Configure and create your BOSH environment